Éamon de Valera

-De Valera was a commandant of the Irish Volunteers (Third Battalion) at Boland's Mill during the 1916 Easter Rising.
-He was arrested and sentenced to death, but released for a variety of reasons, including his American citizenship and the public response to the British execution of Rising leaders.
+Born in New York City, de Valera was a Commandant of the Irish Volunteers (3rd Battalion) at Boland's Mill during the Easter Rising in 1916.
+He was arrested and sentenced to death, but released for a variety of reasons, including his American citizenship and the public response to the British execution of leaders of the Rising.
 He returned to Ireland after being jailed in England and became one of the leading political figures of the War of Independence.
-After the signing of the Anglo-Irish Treaty, de Valera served as the political leader of Anti-Treaty Sinn Féin until 1926, when he, along with many supporters, left the party to set up Fianna Fáil, a new political party which abandoned the policy of abstentionism from Dáil Éireann in favour of republicanising the Irish Free State from within.
+After the signing of the Anglo-Irish Treaty, de Valera served as the political leader of Anti-Treaty Sinn Féin until 1926, when he, along with many supporters, left the party to set up Fianna Fáil, a new political party – of which he became the founding leader – which abandoned the policy of abstentionism from Dáil Éireann in favour of working to republicanise the Irish Free State from within.

-From there, de Valera went on to be at the forefront of Irish politics until the turn of the 1960s.
-He took over as president of the Executive Council from W. T. Cosgrave and later became Taoiseach, with the adoption of the Constitution of Ireland in 1937.
-With a total of 21 years in office, he is the longest serving Irish head of government by total days served in the post.
-He resigned in 1959 upon his election as president of Ireland.
-By then, he had been the founding Leader of Fianna Fáil for 33 years and he, along with older founding members, began to take a less prominent role relative to newer ministers such as Jack Lynch, Charles Haughey and Neil Blaney.
-De Valera served as President of Ireland from 1959 to 1973, two full terms in office.
+De Valera went on to be at the forefront of Irish politics until the turn of the 1960s.
+He took over as president of the Executive Council from W. T. Cosgrave in 1932 and later, with the adoption of the Constitution of Ireland in 1937, became Taoiseach.
+With a total of 21 years in office, he is the longest-serving Irish head of government by total days served in the post.
+He resigned in 1959 upon his election as President of Ireland.
+By then, he had led Fianna Fáil for 33 years and he, along with older founding members, began to take a less prominent role relative to newer ministers such as Jack Lynch, Charles Haughey and Neil Blaney.
+De Valera served as the head of state from 1959 to 1973, two full terms in office.

 De Valera's political beliefs evolved from militant Irish republicanism to strong social, cultural and fiscal conservatism.
-He has been characterised as having a stern and unbending, and also devious demeanour.
+He has been characterised as having a stern and unbending demeanour, and also a devious personality.
 His roles in the Civil War have also been interpreted as making him a divisive figure in Irish history.
 Biographer Tim Pat Coogan sees his time in power as being characterised by economic and cultural stagnation, while Diarmaid Ferriter argues that the stereotype of de Valera as an austere, cold, and even backward figure was largely manufactured in the 1960s and is misguided.

 Early life

-Éamon de Valera was born on 14 October 1882 in Lenox Hill, New York.
+Éamon de Valera was born on 14 October 1882 in New York City; his name was initially registered as George de Valero.
 He was the son of Catherine Coll, who was originally from Bruree, County Limerick, and Juan Vivion de Valera, described on the birth certificate as a Spanish artist born in 1853.
 Some researchers have placed his father's place of birth in Cuba, while others have suggested other locations; according to Antonio Rivero Taravillo, he was born in Seville, while Ronan Fanning has him born in the Basque Country.